minvws/nl-kat-coordination/docs/source/user-manual/basic-concepts/objects-and-recursion.rst

 Adding an initial object with an appropriate safeguard puts OpenKAT to work.
 This can be done in on-boarding, but objects can also be added individually or as CSV files.
 Objects are also referred to as 'Objects of Interest' (OOI).
-The object itself contains the actual data: an objecttype describes the object and its logical relations to other objecttypes.
+The object itself contains the actual data: an object type describes the object and its logical relations to other object types.

 **Example:**
   If there is a hostname, OpenKAT also expects an IP address and possible open ports based on the data model.